Jeanyvesbourdoncle/FCND-Estimation-CPP/README.md

 ---------------------
 ### Final Results
-The target of this project is to implement an estimator.
+The target of this project is to implement an estimator for a three dimensional quad.

 The role of the estimator is to estimate the state of the vehicle in a real stochastic world with the integration of data (from noisy but complementary sensors) over the time.